zerobase-io/smart-tracing-api/README.md

 There are other README files throughout the project.
 They are located in the source folders that most closely align with the readme contents.

+## Architecture Notes
+* We are leveraging the type system as much as possible.
+We don't want stringly typed things and why write our own validations when we can just use what's already there?
+  * Inline Types - These are mostly just string-wrapper classes provide some context as they are passed around
+  * Unsigned Numbers - There are a whole bunch of things that want numbers no less than 0
+* We are trying to avoid coupling as much as possible.
+To this end, the rest endpoints don't do anything but execute database operations and then fire events to trigger any additional behaviors.
+This design allows us to add new behaviors without having to constant touch and bloat the rest resources.
+* Dependency injection is your friend.
+Learn to love it.
+It's a huge win on testing, among other things.
+* There are 2 levels of automated testing relevant to this project, and I'm going to use Google's terms: small and medium.
+Both have their place.
+  * **Small Tests** - These are usually referred to as "unit tests".
+They narrowly test a specific class or method.
+Everything is mocked.
+    These tests are great for complex pieces and validating individual behaviors, but has at least 2 main problems:are limited in verifying the app is functioning
+    - They don't verify the service is working as it should.
+You can have extremely robust small test suites that validate each piece and still have a broken app that won't start.
+    - They make refactoring the internals painful.
+Since all interactions are mocked in small tests, if you change any of the things that were mocked, you have to rewire all the tests.
+Sometimes, that's easy using IDEs and tooling and sometimes it's extremely painful because the refactor isn't that simple.
+  * **Medium Tests** - These are service level tests.
+Medium tests, unlike small tests, have access to resources on localhost.
+This allows for a local database to be used.
+This type of test provides a greater confidence that the app will work when deployed because to run, the app must be able to turn on, wire up all the pieces (like database connections), and produce the correct API outputs based on the inputs.
+This type of test allows easy refactoring of the internals because it verifies that the API contract is maintained, regardless of internal implementation details.

 ## Development Setup

 ### Kotlin